 GDPR views data masking as a way of protecting consumers’ privacy rights while letting data controllers use collected data for other purposes.

 GDPR gives us a great challenge of balancing between data democracy and data protection.
 As firms we would like to get the most out of our data and have it fully available, however GDPR requires that organizations practice data minimization.
 For example, a life insurance company may collect personal information to issue a policy.
 Later the firm may decide they want to analyze this data collected from their clients to improve the pricing of policies.
 But they would not be able to do so because the data collected for one purpose (e.g., writing a policy) cannot be used for a new one (e.g., to analyze pricing).
-However, if the information is pseudonymized or anonymized via data masking, then they could use the masked database for pricing analysis.
+However, if the information is anonymized via data masking, then they could use the masked database for pricing analysis.

 Step 7.
 Be able to show consumer consent for data collection and processing.

 Individuals must permit that their personal data be collected.
 GDPR requires that companies give individuals notice of collection and that the individuals have a chance to give permission before data gathering begins.
 The GDPR is designed to reduce risk to consumers and to allow them more control over their information.

 The GDPR brings new requirements for all forms of direct marketing, including: